Dental Crowns at Chapel Hill Family & Cosmetic Dentistry

+Dental Crowns at Chapel Hill Family & Cosmetic Dentistry

-A dental crown can serve both restorative and cosmetic purposes and is one of the most common treatments performed in our Chapel Hill dentist office.
-Dental crowns are sometimes called “caps” because they are placed over the tooth, covering the entire tooth structure.
-If you need a dental crown in Chapel Hill, NC, Dr. James Furgurson and Dr. Nathan White use a variety of high-quality materials to add strength and durability to teeth that are weakened by damage or decay.
+A dental crown can serve both restorative and cosmetic purposes.
+The procedure is one of the most common treatments at our Chapel Hill dentist office.
+Patients sometimes call dental crowns “caps” because your dentist places them over the tooth, covering the entire tooth structure.
+If you need a dental crown in Chapel Hill, NC, Dr. James Furgurson and Dr. Nathan White use a variety of high-quality materials to add strength and durability to weakened teeth.

 We may recommend a dental crown to address any of the following dental concerns: